For more ELYSIUM’S PASSAGE Blog Post links, go to

 ‘At best, we might say it was a temporal pattern of mind-stuff.
 Forms are patterns that constantly change until the bond no longer holds.
 In that sense, we may say forms don’t exist per se; they’re only temporary arrangements of energetic essence patterns that manifest, reconfigure, then dissolve.

 ‘Even if planets eventually cease to exist in form, their essence continues in an etheric timeline, as does your spirit essence also exist as a thought-form enveloped in the divine Spirit.
 What Source has conceived can never be unthought or forgotten.
 Forever, you remain an evolving, and at times a slightly devolving expression of Source contained within various dimensions in which you currently reside, such as you appear in this spirit body before me.’

 ‘Considering all this,’ I asked, ‘are you telling me what most of the world believes about physical existence is wrong?’

 ‘It depends on what you mean by physical,’ he said.
 ‘Most seem to believe that physicality is limited to various material expressions, which explains why the world’s understanding of reality remains upside down, inside out and backwards.
 The illusion sees matter, not spirit; it sees effects, not causes; it sees the temporal, never the eternal; it sees the plain, never the Mountain; it sees with the eyes, yet never with vision.’

-‘The perception Mo speaks of,’ Eli said, ‘is not divine; rather, a phantom of the distorted ego-mind.’
+‘The perception Mo speaks of,’ Eli said, ‘is not divine; rather, it’s a phantom of the distorted ego-mind.
 You will soon come to understand everything comes back to Mind-Consciousness, which is not separate from Source-God, the One of all that is.

 ‘When you come to understand that union is the one in the many and the many in the one, you will come to understand your hidden reality.
-However, that’ another topic for another time when you are ready.’
+However, that’s another topic for another time when you’re more prepared.’

 ‘I’m ready now,’ I said.